-- If m is marked \mathbf{async}^ (9) and the stream u associated with m has been paused, then execution of m is suspended until u is resumed or canceled. - x is added to the iterable or stream associated with m in the order it appears in o. - If m is marked async^ and the stream u associated with m has been canceled, then let c be the finally clause (17.11) of the innermost enclosing try-finally statement, if any.
+- If the stream u associated with m has been paused, then execution of m is suspended until u is resumed or canceled. - If the stream u associated with m has been canceled, then let c be the finally clause (17.11) of the innermost enclosing try-finally statement, if any.
 If c is defined, let h be the handler induced by c.
 If h is defined, control is transferred to h.
-If h is undefined, the immediately enclosing function terminates.
+If h is undefined, the immediately enclosing function terminates. - Otherwise, x is added to the stream associated with m in the order it appears in o.
+The function m may suspend. - If the stream o is done, execution of s is complete.